theodi/solid-mcp/README.md

 ## Security
 - Credentials are never exposed to the AI or front-end; all authentication is handled securely on the backend.
 - Sessions are automatically cleaned up after expiry.

+## Logging

+This project uses the [Pino](https://getpino.io/#/) logging library for all server and tool logging.
+Logs are configured to be written to **stderr** (standard error), which ensures that diagnostic and informational logs do not interfere with the JSON-RPC protocol communication on **stdout** (standard output).
+This is particularly important for compatibility with the Claude AI Desktop application and other MCP-compatible clients.

+- **Default log level:** `info` (can be changed in `src/logger.ts`)
+- **Log output:** All logs are sent to stderr by default.
+- **Purpose:** Keeping logs separate from protocol output prevents corruption of the data stream between the MCP server and clients.

+If you wish to customise logging (for example, to change the log level or output destination), you can edit the configuration in `src/logger.ts`.
+For more advanced options, refer to the [Pino documentation](https://getpino.io/#/).

+Logging is used throughout the codebase, including in all major operations and error handling (even within try/catch blocks), to provide clear diagnostics and traceability.

 ---
 For further details, see the code in `src/services/solid.service.ts` and `src/tools/solid.tools.ts`.